 Let them write their questions.
 By giving them time to craft their questions, you are giving them the opportunity to articulate their thoughts accurately.
 It is a great practice too.

-If graded recitation plays an important part in the student performance in your classroom set up, then your students should be aware of it.
+If graded recitation plays an important part in student performance in your classroom setup, then your students should be aware of it.
 On the first day of classes, your students should be oriented on how they are graded.
 Although improving their skills and abilities is our main concern, still it’s good if students know how they are graded.

 Your students should have a clear notion of what is expected of them right from the beginning.
 Additionally, this will give students feedback on their performance.
 Moreover, your expectations of student participation should encompass how your students raise questions.